AdenKabz/Iowa_Liquor_Procurement/README.md

   * What is the overall outlook of Iowa liquor procurement?
   * How does Iowa liquor procurement trend across each time dimensions, that is, year, month, season and day of the week?
   * How does Iowa liquor procurement perform as viewed through the geographical lens?
-  * What are the top 10 stores dominating the Iowa liquor procurement space?
-  * What are the top categories driving the Iowa liquor procurement vehicle?
+  * What are the dominant stores, categories and items in the procurement space?
-  * What are the top items dominating liquor ordering in Iowa?

 ## 🔗 Data Source
 Click this link to view original data: [Iowa Liqour Sales](https://console.cloud.google.com/bigquery?ws=!1m5!1m4!4m3!1sbigquery-public-data!2siowa_liquor_sales!3ssales)